cloud8421/fat-client-boilerplate/README.md

 Integration specs are executed by Jasmine-node using a headless zombie.js instance.
 Please refer to the `test/integration/home.spec.js` file for a boilerplate.
 This time, the file needs to end with `.spec.js` (so that jasmine-node picks it up).

+### Bonus: testem configuration

+[Testem](https://github.com/airportyh/testem) is a library that lets you run your tests in different browsers.
+The included configuration runs your unit tests using the headless runner.
+In addition, running `testem ci` will also include a full run of the integration suite.

 ### Watchers

 Running `grunt` from the project root directory is enough to launch all watchers.
 This will: